Jio

-Reliance Jio Infocomm Limited (d/b/a Jio) is an Indian telecommunications company and a subsidiary of Jio Platforms, headquartered in Navi Mumbai.
+Reliance Jio Infocomm Limited (d/b/a Jio) is an Indian telecommunications company, a subsidiary of Jio Platforms.
+The company is headquartered in Navi Mumbai.
 It operates a national LTE network with coverage across all 22 telecom circles.
 Jio offers 4G, 4G+ and 5G NR services all over India.
 Its 6G service is in the works.

 Jio was soft launched on 27 December 2015 with a beta for partners and employees, and became publicly available on 5 September 2016.
-It is the largest mobile network operator in India and the third largest mobile network operator in the world with over 50.6 crore (506 million) subscribers.
+It is the largest mobile network operator in India and the third largest mobile network operator in the world with over 52.4 crore (524 million) subscribers.